 Cryptocurrency, especially Bitcoin, has proven to be a popular trading vehicle, even if legendary investors such as Warren Buffett think it’s as good as worthless.
 Part of cryptocurrency’s popularity is due to its volatility, since these swings allow traders to make money on the price moves.

 For example, at the start of 2017, the price of Bitcoin broke through the $1,000 barrier.
 By the end of the year, the digital currency had reached nearly $20,000.
 Almost a year later, Bitcoin was hovering around $3,200.
-But it sprung back to life in 2019, rising to more than $10,000 and has continued significantly higher since then — crossing the $60,000 level in early 2021.
+But it sprung back to life in 2019, rising to more than $10,000 and then significantly higher — crossing the $60,000 level in early 2021.
 It touched an all-time high above $68,000 in November 2021, but has since been under intense pressure.